CFP Certification Requirements

 FPSB’s CERTIFIED FINANCIAL PLANNER Certification Requirements

-Only those who have fulfilled initial and ongoing certification requirements, as adapted by an FPSB member organization for its territory or delivered by CFP Board in the United States, can hold themselves out as CERTIFIED FINANCIAL PLANNER professionals.
+Only those who have fulfilled initial and ongoing certification requirements, as adapted by an FPSB affiliate organization for its territory or delivered by CFP Board in the United States, can hold themselves out as CERTIFIED FINANCIAL PLANNER professionals.

 - Complete education courses covering content outlined in FPSB’s Financial Planning Education Framework, localized for a territory

 - Courses completed are at an academic level equivalent to the Learning Level Descriptors described in FPSB’s Financial Planning Education Framework